-- 21. Procedures: Using the 5 randomly selected employees from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - c) Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+- 21. Procedures: Using the five randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - c) Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
 42:1170.